The 7 Best Stock Trading Apps of 2020

-Robinhood launched its mobile app before its website, making this a best stock trading app in its own right.
+Robinhood launched its mobile app before its website, and that emphasis on the app would earn Robinhood a spot on this list in its own right.
 But adding in its free stock trades, this app is one of the very best stock trading apps available today.
-While Robinhood does not give you access to a full range of investments like mutual funds, it works great for stocks and ETFs, and recently added support for Bitcoin.
+While Robinhood does not give you access to a full range of investments like mutual funds, it works great for stocks and ETFs, and it even supports a handful of cryptocurrencies, like Bitcoin.

 Interested in reading more reviews?
 Take a look at our selection of the best board games for teaching kids about money.

-Once logged into the app for iOS or Android, you can view your investments or enter trades for stocks, ETFs, mutual funds and options including, some more complex option trades.
+Once logged into the app for iOS or Android, you can view your investments or enter trades for stocks, ETFs, mutual funds, and options (including some more complex option trades).
 E-Trade is also the owner of OptionsHouse, which has its own powerful app for active traders of stock and options.